The Happiness Habit We Practice The Least

 In 2014, a group of psychologists from the University of Hertfordshire wanted to know which habits we practice that can affect our levels of happiness, and how often we practice them.

 To start, they needed to identify habits that have shown to affect our well-being.
 So they borrowed a framework from a group of psychologists involved in a non-profit called Action For Happiness.
-The organization had outlined 10 habits which research has shown to affect people’s happiness..
+The organization analyzed research and came away with 10 key happiness habits.

 Having identified these key habits, they then set out to survey over 5,000 participants to see which ones people practiced the most.